alexsandoval05/Revenue-sustainability-Chrysal/README.md

 #  **Profitability Analysis of the Implementation of Sustainability Projects at Chrysal**
 🎯 **OBJECTIVE**

-Define the annual profitability of implementing sustainability projects and review whether the investment is generating higher income.
+To define the annual profitability of implementing sustainability projects and review whether the investment is generating higher income.

 ## 📂 Project Description
 This project includes the inspection, cleaning, transformation, and analysis of three data sources::